By Andy Rieger

 Oklahoma Realtors attending an educational conference in Norman this week are gearing up for the Nov.
 1 changes in brokerage relationships mandated by state law.

-The changes will simplify an agent’s role in a transaction and clarify who that agent represents, said Joe Pryor, state president and a sales associate at an Oklahoma City brokerage.
+The changes will simplify an agent’s role in a transaction and clarify who that agent represents, said Joe Pryor, state president.

 “We’re working for the transaction,” Pryor said.
 “In a perfect world, there are no losers in a real estate transaction.”

-Attorney Bruce Aydt presented two sessions on the law changes to the Realtors meeting at the Embassy Suites Hotel and Conference Center, which started Wednesday and ends today.
+Attorney Bruce Aydt presented two sessions on the law changes to the Realtors meeting at the Embassy Suites Hotel and Conference Center Wednesday and Thursday.
 Oklahoma Association of Realtors officials said about 350 Realtors had registered for the conference.

 “Real estate can be a stressful business with long hours, so people need to learn how to relax, too,” Pryor said.
 “We just wanted to try some things that are different.”